 Costco Carpet Review: Pros and Cons

 Costco is one of the most recognizable brands and retailers in the world.
-They sell numerous things, but their carpets have proven to be highly popular.
+They sell numerous things, but their carpets are trendy.
 With a broad range of choices, there’s potentially a carpet out there that’s perfect for you.

-Are you thinking about buying carpet from Costco?
-If you are, then we’ve put together a detailed review of their carpeting services, and all the pros and cons we’ve discovered.
+Are you thinking about buying a carpet from Costco?
+If you are, we’ve compiled a detailed review of their carpeting services and all the pros and cons we’ve discovered.

 Pros